indera/vagrant-debian-jessie-64/README.md

 # Hosting

-Git fails because the size is more than 100MB
+GitHub does not allow to store the produced file because the size is more than 100MB

 https://help.github.com/articles/configuring-git-large-file-storage/